searchme86/broken01-Nextjs-type-exercise/README.md

 - codes in branch, setup/model have been broken, which is why rebuild of it

-History check
+🚑 History check

-- 3/25 7:79 auth, phone, emial works well
+- #11.1, auth(phone, email) works well